ricardozacarias/nyc-crime-ML/README.md

 This map summarizes the forecast by averaging the number of crimes in each precinct for 2017 and 2018.
-So now we know how much crime is gonna happen in each precinct, but this is still a very rough prediction.
+So now we know how much crime is gonna happen in each precinct, but this is still a very rough prediction and far from prevention.